-Former Fine Gael TD Dara Murphy has left his job at the European Commission seven months after he took up the post.
-File Photograph: Brenda Fitzsimons
+Former Cork Fine Gael North Central TD, Dara Murphy's job at the European Commission has come to an end just seven months after he took up the post.

 Mr Murphy moved into the position in the cabinet of the Bulgarian European Commissioner Mariya Gabriel in December after resigning from his position in the Dáil under the shadow of an expenses scandal.